 Strong digital marketing skills can get you a broad range of career opportunities.
 From creative positions like content writing to data-heavy analytics roles, employers in every industry need a talented marketing team to shape their brand and grow the business.

-Our newest course offering, Digital Marketing Flex, is designed to give you the foundation and technical knowledge you need to kick-off this promising career track - all in only three months.
+Our Digital Marketing program is designed to give you the foundation and technical knowledge you need to kick-off this promising career track - all in only three months.

 Which Tech Career is Right for You?

 Ready to change your career and join the world’s next workforce?
 At Thinkful, we’ve got your back with various tech programs to get you equipped with in-demand skills.

 To get you inspired, we’re sharing the salary range you can expect as you progress in the field.
 We’ll also break down the three main areas of digital marketing, as well as the job description and paycheck you might get if you decide to specialize.